 Still, its underlying cause is partly understood.
-This very much limits both treatment and prevention of the epidemic.
-Lifestyle factors, such as poor diet and lack of exercise have been known for some time to increase risk of developing the disease, but scientists are becoming more aware of the role played by genetics.
+This very much limits both the treatment and prevention of the epidemic.
+Lifestyle factors, such as poor diet and lack of exercise have been known for some time to increase the risk of developing the disease, however, scientists are becoming more aware of the role played by genetics.
 Are there any genetic risks related to this condition?
 These are questions that certainly need to be answered.

 To alleviate the problem, some researchers used ELA to compare the genetic makeup of unrelated individuals to sort out disease-related genes.
-Ensemble Learning Approach (ELA) is software that detects a set of SNPs (single nucleotide polymorphisms) that jointly have a significant effect on a disease in this particular case type 2 diabetes.
+Ensemble Learning Approach (ELA) is software that detects a set of SNPs (single nucleotide polymorphisms) that jointly have a significant effect on disease in this particular case type 2 diabetes.
 It is done by drastically narrowing the field of potentially dangerous genes and then applying statistical methods to determine which SNPs act on their own and which act in combination.

-The first important clues in an effort to identify of genes associated with diabetes type 2 came from a genome-wide analysis conducted in 2,000 people with type 2 diabetes and 3,000 controls as part of the Welcome Trust Case Control Consortium2.
+The first important clues in an effort to identify genes associated with diabetes type 2 came from a genome-wide analysis conducted in 2,000 people with type 2 diabetes and 3,000 controls as part of the Welcome Trust Case Control Consortium2.
 They have identified three such genes.
-For each of the three genes described on one particular study done, the researchers have found that there are two common versions, one of which is associated with an increased risk of developing type 2 diabetes, and the other with reduced risk.
+For each of the three genes described in one particular study done, the researchers have found that there are two common versions, one of which is associated with an increased risk of developing type 2 diabetes, and the other with reduced risk.
 Each high-risk version of the genes increases the risk of type 2 diabetes by about 10-20%.

 A recent international study was able to identify 12 new genetic risk factors.
 These new gene variants impact the individual’s risk of developing type 2 diabetes.
 Out of the 12, 11 genes were known to influence insulin production or the effect of insulin.
 For the very first time, a genetic association of type 2 diabetes with the X chromosome was proven.
 This is perhaps a clue to the gender-specific variations in diabetes risk: Men have one X and one Y chromosome while women have two X chromosomes.